Gopi242/Predict-Next-Safety-Incident/README.md

 Methodology :

-1) Pre-processing and Visualization of Text data field in training data set
+1) Pre-processing and Visualization of Text data in training data set
 2) Feature extraction and Text Modeling using NLP techniques on training data
 3) Pre-processing and applying the model on test dataset
 4) Fetch the observation with maximum coherency score in test data set.
 This hazard has the maximum similarity to a past safety incident.